gabricc/typescript-journey/01intro/TypeScriptBasics.md

 - Can only be `true` or `false`
 - Useful for conditional logic
 - Common in flag variables

+When we declare a boolean variable like this, TypeScript ensures it can only ever be `true` or `false`.
+Any attempt to assign other values (like numbers or strings) will result in a compilation error.

 ## 2. The 'any' Type
 ```typescript